archanabura/DOPE-DoublyOptimisticPessimisticExploration/ReadMe.md

 DOPE is a Safe Reinforcement Learning algorithm that balances reward maximization with safety guarantees.
 It carefully combines optimistic rewards with pessimistic constraint costs to ensure safe exploration in constrained MDPs.

 This repo provides a clean implementation with experiments from our NeurIPS 2022 paper.
+This is the first ever repository for model based Constrained RL.

 To run these experiments, first install the python Dependencies: